Personal Injury Damages: Limiting the Risk of Inflated Verdicts by Countering Plaintiff's Anchor

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE webinar will discuss how defense counsel can counteract the damages figure suggested by the plaintiff's counsel - while still pressing for a defense verdict.
+This CLE course will discuss how defense counsel can counteract the damages figure suggested by the plaintiff's counsel - while still pressing for a defense verdict.

 - The traditional approaches to damages by plaintiffs and defendants